amikos-tech/chromadb-ops/README.md

 - HNSW Orphan Labels - this must always be empty set, if you see anything else report it in [Discord](https://discord.gg/MMeYNTmh3x).

+#### How to Read the output

+**General Info**

+This section presents general Chroma persistent dir info.

+- Chroma Version - the currently installed Chroma version.
+- Number of Collection - the number of collections in the persistent dir.
+- Persist Directory - the path to the persistent dir (if privacy mode is off).
+- Persist Directory Size - the size of the persistent dir.
+- SystemDB size - the size of the system database (if privacy mode is off the full path to the sqlite3 file is shown).
+- Orphan HNSW Directories - a list of orphan HNSW directories.
+These directories are present in the persistent dir but are not associated with any collection.

+**Collections**

+- ID - the collection ID.
+- Name - the collection name.
+- Metadata - the metadata associated with the collection.
+- Dimension - the dimension of the embeddings in the collection. (this can be None in case no vectors are present and the collection is newly created).
+- Tenant - the tenant of the collection.
+- Database - the database of the collection.
+- Records - the number of records in the collection.
+- WAL Entries - the number of WAL entries in the collection (as of 0.5.5 for new instances Chroma will clean WAL for each collection periodically).

+**Metadata Segment**

+- Segment ID - the segment ID.
+- Type - the segment type.
+- Scope - the segment scope.
+- SysDB Max Seq ID - the maximum sequence ID in the system database.

+**HNSW Segment**

+- Segment ID - the segment ID.
+- Type - the segment type.
+- Scope - the segment scope.
+- Path - the path to the HNSW directory.
+- SysDB Max Seq ID - the maximum sequence ID in the system database.
+- HNSW Dir Size - the size of the HNSW directory.
+- HNSW Metadata Max Seq ID - the maximum sequence ID in the HNSW metadata.
+- HNSW Metadata Total Labels - the total number of labels in the HNSW metadata.
+- WAL Gap - the difference between the maximum sequence ID in the system database and the maximum sequence ID in the HNSW metadata.
+The gap usually represents the number of WAL entries that are not committed to the HNSW index.
+- HNSW Raw Total Active Labels - the total number of active labels in the HNSW index.
+- HNSW Raw Allocated Labels - the total number of allocated labels in the HNSW index.
+- HNSW Orphan Labels - a set of orphan labels in the HNSW index.
+These are labels in the HNSW index that are not visible to Chroma as they are not part of the metadata.
+This set should always be empty, if not please report it!!!
+- Fragmentation Level - the fragmentation level of the HNSW index.

 ### WAL Commit

 This command ensures your WAL is committed to binary vector index (HNSW).